OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:35

-The sons of Esau were:
+Esau's sons were:

-> Eliphaz, Reuel, Jeush, Jalam, and Korah.
+> Eliphaz, Reuel, and Jeush; Jalam, and Korah.

 ## 1 Chronicles 1:36